apache/spark/docs/best-practices.rst

 Testing a DAG
 ^^^^^^^^^^^^^

-Airflow users should treat DAGs as production level code.
-The DAGs should have various tests to ensure that it produces expected results.
+Airflow users should treat DAGs as production level code, and DAGs should have various associated tests to ensure that they produce expected results.
 You can write a wide variety of tests for a DAG.
 Let's take a look at some of them.

 DAG Loader Test